Packet View

 Creating Quick Filters

 From this view you can create filters using the values of the displayed field values on the tree nodes.
 Just right click on a tree node and move your mouse cursor over the Create Filter menu item.
 Depending on the data type of the packet field you selected, different options will appear.
 Select one of the options and then the filter will be created and applied.
-Except for the option for the IsPresent operator, the filter created will have a compound condition the will have a condition with the operator of the option selected and a condition with the IsPresent operator.
+Use the filter toolbar to edit or remove you newly created filter (see Filtering Packets for details).

 Comparing Packets